-Google has been a major player in digital advertising since the industry’s inception, and along with Facebook, it is one of the sector’s two giants, combining to account for 85% of the market in Q1 2016.
+Google has been a major player in digital advertising since the industry’s inception, and along with Facebook, it is one of the sector’s two giants, combining to account for 85% of the market.
 The company has made a big push lately to improve its suite of digital marketing tools: Google Analytics (GA), Google AdWords, Google Search Console (previously Webmaster Tools), and Google Tag Manager (GTM).
 Often referred to as the Google marketing stack, these mostly free applications provide marketing organizations with most of the functionality and intelligence necessary to manage sophisticated digital marketing operations.

 The digital marketing ecosystem, at its highest level, can be divided into two categories: advertising (media) and technology.
 The largest online ad channels are owned by Google and Facebook.
 On the technology side of the ledger, Adobe, IBM, and Oracle occupy the top of the enterprise-class segment, vying for supremacy among the world’s biggest brands that spend in excess of about $100 million annually on advertising.
 Salesforce is another major player, used by companies both big and small.